Skip navigation

 #5.
 Refrigerant loss (and other repair problems)

 This is a catch-all category because numerous malfunctions in an air conditioner can cause efficiency drops.
-Leaking refrigerant, dirty motors, dirty condenser or evaporator coils, a hard-starting compressor, even a faulty thermostat.
+Leaking refrigerant, dirty motors, dirty condenser or evaporator coils, a hard-starting compressor, even a faulty thermostat or similar issue.
 Always move fast to have repairs done, because even if the AC is still running, it will cost more to operate.

 #6.
 Age

 If your air conditioner is more than 15 years old, age will catch up with it and cause an efficiency decline.
 Maintenance and repairs won’t do much good at this point.
-When you’ve got an old AC that costs too much to run, time to have our pros install a new one.
+When you’ve got an old AC that costs too much to run, it’s time to consider a full AC replacement.

 Call Touchstone Heating and Air Inc 24/7 for exceptional customer service!
 We’ve served the communities of North Central Florida since 1998.